Scan time: 2-3 minutes / Read time: 3-5 minutes

 ➡️ The grand slam offer

-He argues you don't create demand — you channel demand that already exists.
+His take: you don't create demand — you channel demand that's already there.

-Find the pain people already feel and already try to fix.
+Find the pain people already feel and already pay to fix.

 🚗 The steps